 A Master's in nursing is the minimum degree requirement for national nursing certification as an advanced practice nurse practitioner.
 Candidates who do not hold at least a Master's degree in nursing will not be eligible for this exam.
 The DNP is not required for exam eligibility.

-No, not unless you can document additional formal academic PNP education such as a Post-Master's PNP certificate.
-If you are interested, please contact the program director of a recognized PNP program to discuss a Post-Master's certificate.
+No, not unless you can document additional formal academic PNP education such as a post-master's PNP certificate.
+If you are interested, please contact the program director of a recognized PNP program to discuss a post-master's certificate.

 Have your program director contact firstname.lastname@example.org for specific information.

 Your FNP preparation in primary care does not include curriculum or pediatric clinical hours to equal that of a PNP program.
-You will need to complete a formal Post-Master's Acute Care PNP educational program in order to be eligible for the exam.
+You will need to complete a formal post-master's Acute Care PNP educational program in order to be eligible for the exam.

 To be eligible for the Acute Care CPNP Exam, you will need to graduate from an Acute Care PNP graduate educational program.
 Click here for a current list of programs recognized by the PNCB.
-Please contact email@example.com is your program is not included on this list.
+Please contact email@example.com if your program is not included on this list.

-You must be a graduate of a formal Master's or Doctorate in Nursing with a concentration in acute care or dual acute/primary care as a nurse practitioner from a Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) accredited college or university.
+You must be a graduate of a formal Master's or Doctorate in Nursing with a concentration in acute care or dual acute/primary care as a nurse practitioner from an Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE) accredited college or university.